 Each recovered jamo is then mapped to its Korean Morse dot-dash sequence.
 Within a syllable the jamo codes are joined by short gaps, and a larger gap separates one syllable from the next, mirroring how letters and characters are spaced in Morse.

-Compound jamo such as the vowel ㅘ or the double consonant ㄲ are decomposed to their base components so every piece is encoded.
-As with Wabun, Korean Morse reuses the familiar dots and dashes but assigns them new meanings — operators must agree on the mode before sending.
-Use this tool for study and amateur practice.
+Compound jamo such as the vowel ㅘ or the double consonant ㄲ are decomposed to their base components so every piece is encoded separately.
+As with Wabun (Japanese Morse), Korean Morse reuses the familiar dots and dashes but assigns them new meanings — operators must agree on the mode before sending, since a Korean Morse sequence means nothing to a standard international Morse operator.